 If you're producing covers for sale to the general public you'll want to start by picking a genre.
 Although some designers stick with one genre, I don't.
 Why limit your market?
 Here are a few ideas for different subjects:

-- Law enforcement: Police and military angles are popular, in fact when reading the Amazon profiles of those who have purchased some of my covers, many of them are ex-servicemen who have taken up writing as either a sideline or as a career change.
+- Law enforcement: Police and military angles are popular; in fact, when reading the Amazon profiles of those who have purchased some of my covers, many of them are ex-servicemen who have taken up writing as either a sideline or as a career change.

-- Chick lit: If you're designing a chick lit cover you want something with a touch of humor.
+- Chick lit: If you're designing a chick lit cover, you want something with a touch of humor.
 Often these are drawings and feature quirky writing and often a mishap.

 - Romance: A cover for romance would likely be a couple in a romantic scene or interesting background.
-Don't limit yourself to a heterosexual white couple, as same-sex couples and people of color all are subjects of books.
+Don't limit yourself to a heterosexual white couple, as same-sex couples and people of color are all subjects of books.
 Erotica also is a popular genre but be forewarned, it can't be too explicit otherwise, Amazon might not allow it.
-Although the book might fall into that category, the cover should allude to it, but not slap you in the face.
+Although the book might fall into that category, the cover should allude to it, not slap you in the face.
 I recently had a submitted cover rejected because it showed butt cheeks.

 - Sci-Fi: For science fiction, let your mind go wild.
 Planets, spaceships, and aliens feature heavily but don't limit yourself to just those.
-Imagine life on another planet, what would it look like?
+Imagine life on another planet; what would it look like?

 - Fantasy: Much like the sci-fi covers, creating a cover for fantasy novels opens up possibilities for your imagination to explore more unusual covers.
 Pixies, unicorns, and dragons are not the only fantasy stories available what other fantastic imagery can you think of?

-It's important not to make the image too dark as many e-readers only display in black and white and a dark image may not appear correctly.
+It's important not to make the image too dark as many e-readers only display in black and white, and a dark image may not appear correctly.